JOURNAL OF IRMMW-THz

 Above: Dave Rutledge (right) accepting the 2010 KJB prize from Committee Chair Terry Parker at the 35th IRMMW-THz Conference in Rome, Italy

 DESCRIPTIONOF THE PRIZE

 The Kenneth J Button Prize is awarded annually at the International Conference on Infrared, Millimeter and Terahertz Waves in recognition of outstanding contributions to the Science of the Electromagnetic Spectrum.
-The Prize is named after the founder of the Conference Series and is administered by the Institute of Physics in London.
+The Prize is named after the founder of the Conference Series and is administered by the Infrared, Millimeter, and Terahertz Society through the Pasadena Community Foundation.
 It consists of a bronze medal, a certificate and a cash prize of $3000.
 At each annual meeting of the Conference, the Kenneth J Button Prize Committee will meet to consider the nominations that have been submitted and will elect the recipient of the Medal and Prize for the following year.
 The presentation will be made at the following annual meeting of the Conference and the recipient will normally be invited to give a plenary lecture at that meeting.

 BRIEF HISTORY OF THE PRIZE

 Any scientist active in the field of the Conference may make a nomination for the K J Button Prize.
-The closing date for receipt of nominations by the Institute of Physics in London each year will be the same as the deadline for submission of abstracts to the conference, normally about six months before the conference.
-The exact date each year can be found in the annual Conference Digest and on this website.
+The closing date for receipt of nominations for the following year is April 1.
 The closing date will be strictly observed.
 Any nominations received after that date will be carried forward to the following year.